Insurance Regulation in America: Fifty Watchdogs, One Closed Door

 Naked Capitalism was blunt: paying $158 million to someone unlicensed for tax or estate planning — and doing so without a formal fee agreement — was not only “unseemly” but abnormal even by private-markets standards.

-What the Government and Press Have Disclosed Since
+What the Government and Press Have Disclosed in early 2026

 In early 2026, a tranche of Department of Justice emails released as part of the Epstein files showed that Apollo’s leadership may have mischaracterized key facts: